Hyundai Veloster Insurance Rates

 Rates are averaged for all Hyundai Veloster models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the data that was presented in the illustrations above.
+The next list is a condensed summary of the data covered in the above illustrations.

 Why are Hyundais so expensive to insure?
 As you’ve learned from the above information, many factors influence your Hyundai Veloster insurance group.
 Everything from the state where you live, to the age of your Veloster model, impacts your average car insurance rates.